devopswest/Checklist/README.md

          b) `stopCollaborate` : Ends collaboration and sign out thes OAuth (on localhost, signOut has no impact...ie signout doesn't not work)

-## Realtime API observations
+### Realtime API observations
-1. For Realtime API Google Cloud Platform, Drive Enable are must and should
+1. For Colloboration work : Google Cloud Platform, Drive Enablement are prerequisite
-2. Realtime API accpets only Google Account registered users for OAuth.
-It can not be integrated with other OAuth systems.
+2. Realtime API accepts only Google Account registered users for OAuth.
+It can not be integrated with other OAuth
 3. Latest Drive API is v3 (version 3), but realtime API only works in v2 (i.e., version 2)

 [Overview and Steps to introduce collaboration]:https://developers.google.com/google-apps/realtime/overview